'Situation was same in India before 2014': Modi uses Sri Lanka blasts to target Congress

 Modi condemns blasts in Sri Lanka, says no place for such barbarism in our region

-Modi also said they entered the factory of terrorism and eli minated them.
+Modi also said they entered the factory of terrorism and eliminated them.
 "The terrorists who used targets different parts of the country with explosions are now restricted only to a part of Jammu and Kashmir," he added.

 Attacking the Congress and the NCP for what he said was a weak response to the Pakistan-sponsored attacks, Modi said that the party only used to shed fake tears.